NanoBreeze/Bluefin-Compiler/README.md

 # Bluefin Language Standard
 This standard is organized in a similar format as "Part 6: Language" of the [C89/90 Standard](https://www.pdf-archive.com/2014/10/02/ansi-iso-9899-1990-1/ansi-iso-9899-1990-1.pdf).
-Where appropriate, it copies verbatium from the C Standard.
+Where appropriate, this standard copies descriptions verbatum from C's standard.
 Since Bluefin is a hobby project, it goes without saying that this standard is a lot shorter and less detailed than C's Standard.

-## 1 Lexical Elements
+## 1 Key Lexical Elements

 Tokens: keyword, identifier, numbers, string-literal, operator, punctuator